 1.1.3 Municipal Mandate, Powers and Functions The mandate of the municipality as contained in section 152 of the constitution is ☐ To provide democratic and accountable government for local communities ☐ To ensure the provision of services to communities in a sustainable manner ☐ To promote social and economic development ☐ To promote a save and healthy environment ☐ To encourage the involvement of communities and community organizations in the matters of local government This policy statement guides the formulation and implementation of the integrated development plan and therefore every decision and action of the municipality.
 In regard to powers and functions, the municipality is currently not performing all functions and powers as supposed to.
-The following are performed by the municipality but some have been outsourced.
-Cemeteries Municipal planning ■ Local Tourism and LED Sanitation ■ Local Sports Facilities Municipal Roads Public Places ■ Street Lighting ■ Municipal Public Works ■ Water Reticulation Operation and Maintenance of water (Outsourced: Sedibeng Water) The following are also allocated to the municipality but not performed; we are currently developing by-laws that will enable us to regulate these functions-□ Air Pollution Building Regulations Control of Public Nuisance ☐ Facilities for the Accommodation, Care and Burial of Animals □ Licensing of Dogs ■ Noise Population □ Trading Regulations Local Amenities
+The following functions are performed by the municipality.
+Cemeteries ■ Municipal Planning ■ Local Tourism and LED ■ Sanitation ■ Local Sports Facilities Municipal Roads □ Street Lighting ■ Municipal Public Works ■ Water Reticulation ☐ Operation and Maintenance of water (Outsourced: Sedibeng Water) The following are also allocated to the municipality but not performed; we are currently developing by-laws that will enable us to regulate these functions-□ Air Pollution Building Regulations

+■ Noise Population □ Trading Regulations